Canonical Founder Criticizes Free Software Developers Who 'Hate On Whatever's Mainstream'

 A former Russian space station that was de-orbited in the late '90s.

-If something terrible is not mainstream, I merely dislike it.
-If something terrible is mainstream, and I'm forced to use it, only then does it merit actual hate.

-If something's not terrible, I'll like it regardless of whether it's mainstream or not.

-Bitching about free software (Score:2)
+Bitching about free software (Score:3)

 Unity is not mainstream (Score:2)

-The Year of the Linux Desktop (Score:2)
+The Year of the Linux Desktop (Score:3, Insightful)

 "I used to think that it was a privilege to serve people who also loved the idea of service, but now I think many members of the free software community are just deeply anti-social types who love to hate on whatever is mainstream."